tagspaces/viewerDocument/README.md

 This repository is archived.
 Please use https://github.com/tagspaces/tagspaces-extensions instead.

-# Generic Viewer for TagSpaces
+# Document Viewer for TagSpaces

 A TagSpaces extension allowing to open document file.

 ## Features

-* open document file format
+* preview of text document file formats

-## Used libraries
-no dependencies

 ## Installation